-The provisions of this paragraph apply when a project occurs at an existing emissionsunit at a major stationary source, other than a source with a PAL; the project is not a part of a major modification; and the owner or operator elects to use the methodspecified in paragraphs (1)(A) through (1)(D) of the definition of projected actual emissions.
+The provisions of this paragraph apply to Emissions of a regulated NSR pollutant from a project at a major Stationary Source, other than a source with a PAL for the regulated NSR pollutant; when the Owner or Operator elects to use the method specified in paragraphs (1)(A) through (1)(D) of the definition of projected actual Emissions in Section 12.3.2 to estimate Emissions increases of the regulated NSR pollutant from any Existing Emissions Unit, and determines that with respect to that pollutant, the project is not a major modification.

-(a) Before beginning actual construction of the project, and as a condi-tion of the source's Authority to Construct Permit, the owner or oper-ator shall document and maintain a record of the following infor-mation:
+(a) Except as provided in paragraph (b) of this section, in addition to the information required under Section 12.4.3.1, the Owner or Operator shall include the following information in an application for an Authority to Construct Permit, and as a condition of the source's Authority to Construct Permit, the Owner or Operator shall document and maintain a record of this information:

-(1) A description of the project;

-(2) Identification of the emissions unit(s) whose emissions of a regulated NSR-pollutant could be affected by the project; and paragraph (1)(D) of the definition of projected actual emis-sions and an explanation forwhy such amount was excluded, and any netting calculations, if applicable.

-(3) A description of the applicability test used to determine that the project is not a major modification for any regulated NSR pollutant, including the baseline actual emissions, the project-ed actual emissions, the amount of emissions excluded under

-(b) If the emissions unit is an existing emissions unit, before beginning actual construction, the owner or operator shall provide a copy of the information set out in paragraph (a) of Section 12.3.1.6 to the Con-trol Officer.
-Nothing in this paragraph shall-be construed to require the owner or operator of such a unit to obtain any determination-from the Control Officer before beginning actual construction, except such owner or operator may still be subject to the requirements of Section 12.1, Section 12.4, or other applicable requirements.

-(c) The owner or operator shall monitor the emissions of any regulated NSR pollutant that could increase as a result of the project and that are emitted by any emissions unit identified in paragraph (a)(2) of Section 12.3.1.6; and calculate and maintain a record of the annual emissions (in tpy) for a period of five (5) years following resumption of regular operations after the change, or for a period of ten (10) years following resumption of regular operations after the change if the project increases the design capacity of, or potential to emit that regulated NSR pollutant at, any emissions unit.
+- (1) A description of the project; including a reason why the Owner or Operator is undertaking the project, and an explanation as to whether the project will increase an Existing Emissions Unit's availability, utilization, or capacity; - (2) Identification of the Emissions Unit(s) whose emissions of a regulated NSR pollutant could be affected by the project, new Emissions Units, and constructed Emissions Units that will be modified by the project; and - (3) A detailed accounting of Emissions increases and decreases from each Emissions Unit identified in paragraph (2) of this section, including a description of the applicability test used to determine that the project is not a major modification for any regulated NSR pollutant, and for each Emissions Unit: - (A) The baseline actual Emissions; - (B) The projected actual Emissions; - (C) The amount of Emissions excluded under paragraph (1)(D) of the definition of projected actual Emissions; and - (D) A detailed an explanation for why the amount excluded meets the criteria for exclusion under paragraph (1)(D) of the definition of projected actual Emissions in Section 12.4.2; and - (E) Any netting calculations, if applicable. - (b) If the project does not require an Authority to Construct Permit, then before beginning actual Construction, the Owner or Operator shall provide a copy of the information set out in paragraph (a) of this section to the Control Officer.
+Nothing in this paragraph shall be construed to require the Owner or Operator to obtain any applicability determination from the Control Officer before beginning actual Construction, except such Owner or Operator may still be subject to the requirements of Section 12.1, Section 12.4, or other applicable requirements. - (c) The Owner or Operator shall monitor and maintain a record of the Emissions of any regulated NSR pollutant from any Existing Emissions Unit identified in paragraph (a)(2) of this section that did not rely on the Emissions Unit's Potential to Emit to estimate the Emissions Unit's projected actual Emissions; and calculate and maintain a record of the annual Emissions (in tpy) for the project, for a period of five (5) years following resumption of regular operations after the change, or for a period of ten (10) years following resumption of regular operations after the change if the project increases the design capacity of, or

+Potential to Emit that regulated NSR pollutant at, any Existing Emissions Unit.